boxcutter/bsd/README.md

 [Parallels Virtualization SDK for Mac](http://www.parallels.com/downloads/desktop) be installed as an additional preqrequisite.

+There are currently base Packer templates for the supported BSD flavors:

+- freebsd.json
+- openbsd.json
+- netbsd.json

+We make use of JSON files containing user variables to build specific versions of BSD.
+You tell packer to use a specific user variable file via the -var-file= command line option and which base template to use.
+This will override the default options in the base template for your BSD flavor.

+For example, if you want to build FreeBSD 10.02, use the following:

+    $ packer build -var-file=freebsd102.json freebsd.json

 If you want to make boxes for a specific desktop virtualization platform, use the `-only` parameter.
 For example, to build FreeBSD 10.2 for VirtualBox:

-    $ packer build -only=virtualbox-iso freebsd102.json
+    $ packer build -only=virtualbox-iso -var-file=freebsd102.json freebsd.json

-The boxcutter templates currently support the following desktop virtualization strings:
+The boxcutter templates currently support the following desktop virtualization
+strings:

 * `parallels-iso` - [Parallels](http://www.parallels.com/products/desktop/whats-new/) desktop virtualization (Requires the Pro Edition - Standard edition won't work)
 * `virtualbox-iso` - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) desktop virtualization